nikhilmwarrier/nikhilmwarrier/README.md

 > There are only two types of people: those who hate debugging and liars.
 > ~ Sun Tzu, The Art of War

-Putting the fun back in functions.
+Putting the fun back in functors.

 Website [nikhilmwarrier.codeberg.page](https://nikhilmwarrier.codeberg.page).